 I am going to caution you: If you are over age 45, you need to read this article.
 It is short, but full of information that could help you change your future for the better.
 (As well as, your parent’s future.)
 If you’re wondering why I said 45 there … read to the end.

-You may have heard about this idea of aging in place.
+You may have heard about the idea of aging in place … preparing yourself for later life.
 Which is, a person living in the home of their choice as they grow older for as long as they are able, while getting any assistance they may need.

 Right now in the U.S., most people age 65 and older either live with their spouse or alone in their own home.